CONSERVATION

 Natural Heritage In Hong Kong

-Although Hong Kong is one of the most urbanised and densely populated metropolises in the world, out of the total 1 108 square kilometres of land, about three quarters is countryside.
-Hong Kong offers a variety of great scenic beauty including landscapes rising from mountain ranges, woodlands, open grasslands, wetlands, rocky foreshores to sandy beaches.
+Although Hong Kong is one of the most urbanised and densely populated metropolises in the world, out of the total 1 114 square kilometres of land, about three quarters is countryside.
+Hong Kong has a variety of great scenic beauty, ranging from mountains, woodlands, open grasslands, wetlands, rocky foreshores to sandy beaches.
 The biodiversity of Hong Kong is also impressively rich for such a small place, which offers suitable habitats for thousands of different species.

 Nature Conservation Policy